databendlabs/databend/docs/doc/00-overview/index.md

 - __Support for Semi-Structured Data__

-  Databend supports [ingestion of semi-structured data](https://databend.rs/doc/load-data) in various formats like CSV, JSON and Parquet which located in cloud or your local file system.
+  Databend supports [ingestion of semi-structured data](https://databend.rs/doc/load-data) in various formats like CSV, JSON and Parquet which located in cloud or your local file system; Databend also supports semi-structured data types:[VARIANT,OBJECT,ARRAY](https://databend.rs/doc/reference/data-types/data-type-semi-structured-types), which is easy to import and operate on semi-structured data (JSON).

 - __MySQL/ClickHouse Compatible__